 2.1) Tumors are implanted into 4-6 week old male NOD/SCID mice.
 Young male mice are used because NOD/SCID mice develop thymomas and the incidence increases with age and is higher in females.14

-2.2) Place a mouse in an induction chamber connected to an oxygen tank and an isoflurane vaporizer and turn on the instrument such that 3.5% of isoflurane, in conjunction with 100% O2, is delivered at a rate of 2-2.5 liters per min.
+2.2) Place a mouse in an induction chamber connected to an oxygen tank and an isoflurane vaporizer and adjust the flow such that 3.5% of isoflurane is mixed with 100% O2 and delivered at 2-2.5 liters per min.
 Once the mouse is anesthetized (as determined by the loss of a paw reflex), place the mouse prone on a warming pad that is connected to a nose cone and reduce the level of isoflurane release to 2.5% for the duration of the surgical procedure.

 2.3) Following hair clipping, sterilize the surgical site using a povidone iodine soaked swab and an alcohol pad.

 2.4) Make a 1 cm incision along the spine and blunt dissect the skin from the mouse left flank.
-Next, pick up the retroperitoneum using mouse laminectomy forceps and make a 1 cm longitudinal incision along the mouse’s left side of the retroperitoneum a few mm from the spine and exteriorize the left kidney by applying gentle pressure in the dorsal to ventral direction.
+Using mouse laminectomy forceps make a 1 cm longitudinal incision along the mouse’s left side, over the retroperitoneum.
+Exteriorize the left kidney by applying gentle pressure in the dorsal to ventral direction.
 Place an alcohol pad under the bed of the kidney.

 2.6) Using curved 10cm spring scissors with a tip diameter of 0.15mm and a cutting edge of 7mm, make a 2mm incision and blunt dissect the renal capsule such that the tumor fragment can be inserted underneath.

-2.7) Using a mouse laminectomy forceps, pick up a 2mm fragment of tissue and place at the base of the kidney.
+2.7) Using mouse laminectomy forceps, pick up a 2mm fragment of tissue and place at the base of the kidney.

-2.8) With minimal pressure, gently push one end of the fragment using the forceps such that the tumor fragment is visible under the translucent renal capsule.
-Repeat this step with two additional fragments.
+2.8) With minimal pressure, gently push in one end of the fragment using the forceps such that the tumor fragment is visible under the translucent renal capsule.
+Repeat this step with 1-2 additional fragments.

-2.9) Gently push the kidney back into position and suture the body wall with absorbable surgical sutures.
+2.9) Gently push the kidney back into position and suture the body wall with absorbable surgical suture material.
 Close the exterior skin layer by stapling with metal wound clips that can be removed within 2 weeks post-surgery.

-2.10) Ensure that the mouse recovers from the anesthesia before returning mouse to cage and administer 100μl of 0.015mg/ml buprenorphine solution by intraperitoneal (IP) injection.
+2.10) Administer 100μl of 0.015mg/ml buprenorphine solution by intraperitoneal (IP) injection and once the mouse awakens from the anesthesia return to cage.
 24-hours post-op, administer a second buprenorphine dose.
+Keep a log of buprenorphine administration.

 Monitoring tumor growth, tumorgraft processing, and sequential transplantation: